THE SUMMER LEADERSHIP INSTITUTE

 The Summer Leadership Institute fosters growth within the leadership of high school music programs.
 During this two-day event, 400 students from around the Southeast come together to learn effective leadership strategies and skills that will better equip them for leading themselves, their sections, and their ensemble.

-The 2023 Institute sessions included keynote speaker Frank Troyka in sessions designed to motivate and inspire young musicians.
-Breakout sessions with Jerell Horton, Jeff Harper, David Roth, and Bridget Wildes focused on communication, team building, problem solving, public speaking and more.
-Directors attending the Director Track actively discussed new teaching methods focusing on highly effective and practical teaching techniques.
+The 2024 Institute sessions included keynote speaker Peter Boonshaft with special guest Dr. Tim Lautzenheiser in sessions designed to motivate and inspire young musicians.
+The 2025 keynote speakers will be announced soon!
+Breakout sessions with institute faculty focus on communication, team building, problem solving, public speaking and more.
+Directors attending the Director Track actively discuss new teaching methods focusing on highly effective and practical teaching techniques.

 The Summer Leadership Institute is the place to get a head start on next year’s thinking today, make connections, get new ideas and learn new strategies from experienced educators and clinicians in the field.